wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 1. Write a research proposal (see ideas for topics at the back of the lab manual)

 2. A tree journal.
 In this assignment you will take (at least) weekly notes about the morphology and physiology of one tree individual through the term.
-This may include photographs, data collection, or written observations.
+This may include photographs and data collection, and need to include written observations.
 These observations should be uploaded weekly to moodle.

 3. A 3--minute video (groups of up to two) about a cool species from your collection or about some cool area of plant biology you want to explain to a general audience.